Use Consteel for your next project and realise a different level of work

 You model – we calculate: the precise structural model is transformed automatically into beam or shell finite elements and with link elements for member eccentricities.
 Consteel provides a wide range and versatile calculation possibility for the mechanical analysis of your structural model.

 Uniquely, Consteel is the only structural design software that uses the special 7 DOF beam element for all the global structural analysis types.
 That makes Consteel incomparably applicable for the analysis and design of steel structures.
 Beyond the usual analysis options, several additional specific calculations are available.
 These are elastic first- and second-order analysis, linear buckling analysis, plastic hinge analysis, dynamic modal analysis.

 Special and unique analysis types like automatic imperfection analysis, buckling sensitivity analysis or dominant seismic analysis complete the range of available options.
-The obtained analysis results are directly linked to the design module responsible to complete the design process, without any need for the user to transfer manually results between software modules.
+The obtained analysis results are directly linked to the design module responsible for completing the design process, without any need to transfer results between software modules manually.